Violence and disaster affect us all, even when we’re not directly impacted. Here are tips on how to cope with the news.

+It seems like scarcely a week passes without a public tragedy lately.
+Communities are confronted by mass violence, loss, and natural disasters again and again.
+When you aren’t personally impacted—when you don’t experience firsthand effects or loss—you may not feel justified in being emotionally affected.
+But it’s very normal to have emotional responses and event trauma from public tragedies.
 Numerous studies have linked the stress caused by disastrous events to substance use and heightened risk of relapse for those in recovery.
-Thus, now is the time to safeguard your sobriety and batten down the hatches on your mental health in general!
+So it’s wise to safeguard your sobriety and batten down the hatches on your mental health in general.

 Let it out

 Don’t keep your thoughts and emotions pent up.
-Acknowledge the feelings you have related to the event, without judgement.
+Acknowledge the feelings you have related to the event, without judgment.
 Remember, there is no “right” way to feel, and it’s normal to experience both guilt and relief at not having been directly affected.
-They key is to pay attention to your emotions, so you can work through them healthily; the only way “out” of emotions is through, so take the time to find an outlet.
+The key is to pay attention to your emotions, so you can work through them healthily.
+The only way “out” of emotions is to go through them, so take the time to find an outlet.

 Tips for letting it out: